Stegi96/WPlaceUserscript/README.md

 Ein Tampermonkey‑Userscript, das Overlays für https://wplace.live direkt in die Kacheln rendert (wie „Overlay Pro“), inklusive UI, Transparenz‑Regler, Paletten‑Matching und drei Darstellungsmodi (Normal, Minify, Symbols).

+> Note: This userscript is primarily built for the ELAUBros alliance.
+It is public for transparency and reuse, but its defaults/overlays are tailored to ELAUBros needs and may have limited value for outsiders.

 ## Features

 - Overlay‑Quelle: Lädt mehrere Overlays aus einer JSON‑Datei (`overlays.json`).